kakubei/kakubei.github.io/_posts/2014-04-12-setup-git-push.md

 If you already have a website and would like to publish your blog there for whatever reason, continue reading.

 ## SSH
-[ssh](http://en.wikipedia.org/wiki/Secure_Shell), or secure shell is, as its name implies a secure shell.
-It's a secure way for computers to communicate, over a network (usually the Internet) without having to use passwords and without people being able to sniff over what they're saying to each other.
+[ssh](http://en.wikipedia.org/wiki/Secure_Shell), or secure shell is, as its name implies, a secure shell.
+It's a secure way for computers to communicate over a network (usually the Internet) without having to use passwords and without people being able to sniff what they're saying to each other.
 Actually, that's technically incorrect, but I don't want to explain what a shell is, etc. so just go with it for now.

 We'll use `ssh` to publish our blog to our remote server on the internet.
 In order to do this, we need to create secure keys so that the computers can trust each other. `ssh` can be daunting but just follow along and it doesn't have to be.
+Also, don't be afraid of **the Terminal**, it is actually your friend.

 \* Another Disclaimer: the first s in `ssh` stands for secure, so security is very important when you're dealing with `ssh` otherwise it sort of defeats the purpose.
 Below, I'm recommending you don't use a passphrase just because it's easier to setup and use, but please do [read more about ssh](http://jimmyg.org/blog/2008/beginners-guide-to-ssh-keys-with-ssh2.html) and be conscious of security issues.
 And no, you can't sue me if your computer gets hacked.